 Cost: free

-Hela Bojun — the place I most recommend in Kandy if you want to try authentic local food.
+Hela Bojun is the place I always recommend in Kandy if you want to try authentic local food.
 This local chain of food courts offers traditional dishes at extremely low cost.
 The chain is a project of the Department of Agriculture started with the goal of promoting local produce and empowering women in rural areas.

-Each woman who sells her food at this open court is provided with necessary training, and the rent of space comes to only about 1000 Rs per month.
+Each woman who sells her food at this open court is provided with necessary training, and the rent of space is low.
 The food is fresh, cooked from scratch every morning, and delicious.
 The crowd is mostly locals which is always a good sign.

 Where to Stay in Kandy